 When it comes to conflict resolution, there is no one fits all solution.
 Conflict resolution is a skill that is continuously developed and learned.
 As a parent and guardian, it is our responsibility to help nurture these skills in a loving and supportive environment.
 We hope that you use these tips as a guide to help start you in the right direction in encouraging the development of your student's conflict resolution skills.

 Tagged: After School Program in Brea, After School Program in Fullerton, After School Program in PlacentiaOptimus Learning School is a tutoring center in Brea serving Fullerton, Placentia, and Yorba Linda.
 Since 2008, we have been helping students from kindergarten through high school achieve their academic goals through our various programs such as our home school, after school program, homework help, and private tutoring.
-We also offer seasonal programs, such as our popular summer camp and virtual summer camp, as well as many enrichment classes year-round, such as coding, STEM, piano, violin, art, Chinese, and Korean which will help shape creative and well-rounded students.
+We also offer seasonal programs such as our popular summer camp.
+There are many enrichment classes year-round, such as coding, STEM, piano, and art which will help shape creative and well-rounded students.
 Are you ready to kickstart your child’s education?
 Send an inquiry form or contact us today!